 There are public toilets just outside the main entrance, down the small street to the left of the bank.

-You can also ask to use the toilet at your restaurant or a bar or cafe.
+You can also ask to use the toilet at your restaurant or a bar or cafe (helpful for diaper changes).

 Pienza is famous for its pecorino (sheep’s milk) cheese and for being made into Pope Pius II’s ideal city during the Renaissance.

 Yes, Pienza is a jewel of Southern Tuscany and worth a stay of at least an afternoon to sample its pecorino (sheep’s milk) cheese and see Pope Pius II’s vision of the utopian city.

 Pienza means ‘city of Pius,’ as in Pope Pius II.

 Pienza was originally a village called Corsignano, which probably originated around a castle built in the 7th or 8th century.
 The town officially became Pienza in 1462, when construction on the main part of Pope Pius II’s ideal city was completed.